 When you've chosen your beer or cider please order by the number in the programme and on the barrel and the amount will be marked off your card.

 Bands will be playing from 7pm on Friday and from 5pm on Saturday in the Wakeley Hall, follow the signs or the sound to find them!
+We will also have solo vocalists performing on Saturday afternoon from 3pm.

 There is no parking on site.
 Unless you're sticking to soft drinks we'd recommend coming by train or using one of the local taxi firms to get to the festival.
 For designated drivers there is a large pay & display car park opposite the Oast on Station Road.